-Knowing exactly how much it costs to own a German Shepherd can help you decide whether or not you have the means to provide it a happy and healthy life.
-Let’s learn how much it costs to own a German Shepherd now.
+Knowing exactly how much it costs to own a German Shepherd can help you decide whether or not you have the means to provide it with a happy and healthy life.
+Let’s learn how much it costs to own a German Shepherd.

 German Shepherd Prices: One-Time Costs

-As with just about any other animal, the most expensive cost associated with bringing home a German Shepherd is the German Shepherd itself.
-You can either get a German Shepherd as a gift, adopt it, or buy it from a breeder.
+As with just about any other animal, the most expensive cost associated with bringing home a German Shepherd is the purchase of the German Shepherd itself.
+You can get a German Shepherd as a gift, adopt one, or buy one from a breeder.

 Free German Shepherd

 Because German Shepherds are one of the more popular dogs around, it is possible for someone to gift you a German Shepherd.
 This may happen because the person is moving and unable to take the dog with them, or it may just be from the kindness of their own heart.

 We wouldn’t bank on getting a free German Shepherd, but it is possible.
 With this option, you have to keep in mind that there may be an adjustment period since the dog may have learned bad habits with the original owners.

 One of the more affordable ways to bring a new German Shepherd home is to adopt one.
 You should be able to find adult German Shepherds at local shelters near you.
 Most of the adoption fees range between $500 and $1,000.

 It’s important to know that when you adopt any full-grown German Shepherd, you do run a few risks.
 When adopting an adult dog, it may have been treated badly, making it less suitable for homes with children.